tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 Before launching this application, connect your [QSB-D](https://www.usdigital.com/products/accessories/interfaces/usb/qsb/) to an USB port of your computer.
 Then, check the port name of the QSB-D with [US Digital Device Explorer](https://www.usdigital.com/support/resources/downloads/software/qsb-software/).
 Typically, it is "COMx" where "x" is an integer number (e.g. COM4).

-Please make sure that the baud rate setting of your QSB-D is the same as the factory default (230400 bits/sec).
-If you have ever changed the baud rate from the factory default, revert the setting using [US Digital Device Explorer](https://www.usdigital.com/support/resources/downloads/software/qsb-software/).

 ### Application usage